 - Use DiamondView Machine: DTC’s recently launched DiamondView machine.
 It is designed to detect synthetic diamond.
 CVD synthetic diamonds turn to strong red fluorescence under high-energy UV radiation in the DiamondView machine.

 - Understand Inclusion Pattern: Some trustworthy laboratories says inclusions can show up in natural diamonds as well but tend to be more dispersed compared to synthetic diamonds.

 - Spectroscopy Instrument: CVD diamonds can also detect using spectroscopy instrument.
 CVD diamonds are relatively strong photoluminescence emission at 737 nm due to trace impurities of silicon.
 Here the game becomes easy because silicon is not found in natural diamonds.

 - Diamond Tester: Using a dual electronic diamond tester which that tests both thermal & electrical conductivity. hence helps you to make sure the stone you’re examining is a diamond.

 - Check fluorescence: Examine the stone with an ultraviolet lamp that provides long-wave and short-wave emission.
 If the stone is fluoresced blue, it’s not synthetic.
-But natural diamonds fluoresces many colours some of the most common are blue, yellow and white.
+But natural diamonds fluoresces many colors some of the most common are blue, yellow and white.

 We know it’s hard to identify cultivated diamonds from natural for consumers.
 The reason for sharing this article about “how to identify man-made CVD synthetic diamonds” is just to give the basic idea about lab-grown diamonds.
-We always advise visiting local jeweller or gem lab to understand more about your stone.
+We always advise visiting local jeweler or gem lab to understand more about your stone.